ThomasRutzer/mntns/README.md

 * Add more of a listing for all upcoming experiments

+* Think about hosting it somewhere else, since Github Pages is a pain to host SPAs

 ### Code & Architecture

 * make a proper and general Mock for DI